-Unfortunately for some shareholders, the Zhejiang Tengy Environmental Technology (HKG:1527) share price has dived 31% in the last thirty days.
-That drop has capped off a tough year for shareholders, with the share price down 32% in that time.
+Unfortunately for some shareholders, the Zhejiang Tengy Environmental Technology (HKG:1527) share price has dived 30% in the last thirty days.
+Indeed the recent decline has arguably caused some bitterness for shareholders who have held through the 56% drop over twelve months.

 How Growth Rates Impact P/E Ratios

-Zhejiang Tengy Environmental Technology's earnings per share fell by 68% in the last twelve months.
-And over the longer term (5 years) earnings per share have decreased 4.9% annually.
-This might lead to muted expectations.
+Zhejiang Tengy Environmental Technology's earnings per share grew by 9.8% in the last twelve months.
+But earnings per share are down 19% per year over the last five years.

 Remember: P/E Ratios Don't Consider The Balance Sheet